TADIYOS49/Stock-price-analyzer-/README.md

 ## Usage

-Once the server is running, you can interact with the application using natural language queries to retrieve stock information, analyze historical data, and compare stock performances.
+Once the server runs, you can interact with the application using natural language queries to retrieve stock information, analyze historical data, and compare stock performances. ( Utilize Swagger for ease )

 ## Contributing